 “In 1994, a strong network of journalism alumni and supporters mobilized to save the program from threatened closure,” Sotomayor said.
 “One of my goals is to galvanize that type of support.
 I’d like to see reunions each Homecoming of journalism alumni.
 Donations to the school are vital for it to continue to grow.
 Many of our alumni’s careers were jump-started by journalism training.
 I’d like them all to respond to donation requests by saying, ‘I’m all in!’ ”

-Sotomayor and other council members talk to and mentor students.
+In addition, Sotomayor and other council members are available to talk to classes and mentor students.
 At right, Jon Rowley and his wife, Peggy, gave students in the school's border reporting class a tour of their Amado ranch and answered questions about immigration and smuggling.
 (Photo by Mike Christy, '11)

 Meet the Journalism Advisory Council members

-- Frank Sotomayor (’66), chair: Former editor and Pulitzer Prize winner at Los Angeles Times; former associate director for Institute for the Justice and Journalism at USC Annenberg.
+- Frank Sotomayor (Class of ’66), chair: Former editor and Pulitzer Prize winner at Los Angeles Times; former associate director for Institute for the Justice and Journalism at USC.

-- Jo Marie Barkley: Public affairs coordinator, UA Department of Emergency Medicine.
+- Jo Marie Barkley ('86): Public affairs coordinator, UA Department of Emergency Medicine.

 - Bobbie Jo Buel (’79): Former editor of Arizona Daily Star; member of Arizona Daily Wildcat Hall of Fame.

 - Paula Casey: Executive director of Arizona Newspapers Association in Phoenix.